 9. Applying for a Hardship License

 A hardship license is sometimes issued when a driver’s regular license is suspended or revoked.
-A hardship license lets you drive only in certain situations, which is usually to and from work.
+A hardship license lets you drive in certain situations, which is usually to and from work.
 If you’re applying for a hardship license after a suspension, you may be required to have SR-22 insurance.

 What to Do If You Need SR-22 Car Insurance